 Being a small town, Garland does not have a public transit system used by locals to get to and from work.

-The per capita income in Garland in 2022 was $19,241, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $76,964 for a family of four.
+The per capita income in Garland in 2022 was $20,812, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $83,248 for a family of four.
+However, Garland contains both very wealthy and poor people as well.

 Garland is an extremely ethnically-diverse town.
 The people who call Garland home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Garland, accounting for 40.34% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Garland residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Garland include English, Irish, German, French, and European.
+Important ancestries of people in Garland include English, Irish, German, Scottish, and Scots-Irish.

 The most common language spoken in Garland is English.
 Other important languages spoken here include Spanish and German/Yiddish.